asyncgui/asyncgui-ext-queue/sphinx/index.rst

 Queue
 =====

-An :class:`asyncio.Queue` equivalence for asyncgui.
+An :class:`asyncio.Queue` equivalent for asyncgui.

 Usage
 -----